Monday, December 30, 2013

 All This Way for the Short Ride

-Coming up with a three dozen quintessential books from the American West is a tough task.
-No excuses, but another couple dozen or so Western writers (and their books) could have (should have?) been listed, like Edward Abbey, Rick Bass, Johnny Boggs, J.V.
-Brummels, J. Lee Butts, Laurie Wagner Buyer Jameson, Norman H. Russell, James Welch, and Peter Wild.
+Coming up with about three dozen quintessential books from the American West is a tough task.
+No excuses, but another couple dozen or so Western writers (and their books) could have (should have?) been listed, like Edward Abbey, Rick Bass, J.V.
+Brummels, Norman H. Russell, James Welch, and Peter Wild.

 The Late Great Wolfie Shuttleworth

 with Red Shuttleworth

 One-sided December orb... like a pained eyeball:

 amber beer for the brightened road and a CD...